 Most people associate the rise of the Blue Hole in diving circles with a certain French underwater explorer, however the famous site was featured in "Skin Diver" magazine in the 1960’s.
 Al Giddens both wrote articles for magazines and filmed the documentary "The painted reefs of British Honduras".

 Jacques Cousteau brought the landmark to prominence in 1971.
 He navigated the site with his famous research and dive vessel Calypso.
-His visit naturally corresponded with the arrival of dive travel to the region.
+His visit naturally corresponded with the arrival of scuba travel to the region.
 Canadian-Belizean diver Captain Ray, who accompanied Cousteau and his team during his exploration of The Blue Hole, compares diving the site from then to now.
 "Because of the relative isolation, our atolls have remained nearly as pristine as I remember them 30 years ago.
 As a result of today’s relatively easy travel, this sense of remoteness and the quality of the underwater environment is even more extraordinary.
 With only a few exceptions, I can visit any above or underwater site in the Belize atolls and the scene appears unaltered."

 Conde Nast Traveler, awarded Belize's The Great Blue Hole first place for the most obviously named place in the world (tied with Australia’s Great Sandy Desert)!